Complete Dynamic Logic of Communicating Hybrid Programs: Abstract

 \section{Abstract}

-This article presents a relatively complete proof calculus for the dynamic logic of communicating hybrid programs \dLCHP.
-Beyond traditional hybrid systems mixing discrete and continuous dynamics, communicating hybrid programs feature parallel interactions of hybrid systems.
-This not only compounds the subtleties of hybrid and parallel systems but adds the truly simultaneous synchronized evolution of parallel hybrid dynamics as a new challenge.
-To enable compositional reasoning about communicating hybrid programs nevertheless, \dLCHP combines differential dynamic logic \dL and assumption-commitment reasoning.
-To maintain the logical essence of dynamic logic axiomatizations, \dLCHP's proof calculus presents a new modal logic view onto ac-reasoning.
-This modal view drives a decomposition of classical monolithic proof rules for parallel systems reasoning into new modular axioms, which yields better flexibility and simplifies soundness arguments.
-Adequacy of the proof calculus is shown by two completeness results: First, \dLCHP is complete relative to the logic of communication traces and differential equation properties.
-This result proves the new modular modal view sufficient for reasoning about parallel hybrid systems, and captures modular strategies for reasoning about concrete parallel hybrid systems.
-The second result proof-theoretically aligns \dLCHP and \dL by proving that reasoning about parallel hybrid systems is exactly as hard as reasoning about hybrid systems, continuous systems, or discrete systems.
-This completeness result reveals the possibility of representational succinctness in parallel hybrid systems proofs.
+{ This article presents a relatively complete proof calculus for the dynamic logic of communicating hybrid programs \dLCHP.
+Beyond hybrid systems, communicating hybrid programs not only feature mixed discrete and continuous dynamics but also their parallel interactions in parallel hybrid systems.
+This not only combines the subtleties of hybrid and discrete parallel systems, but parallel hybrid dynamics necessitates that all parallel subsystems synchronize in time and evolve truly simultaneously.
+To enable compositional reasoning nevertheless, \dLCHP combines differential dynamic logic \dL with mutual abstraction of subsystems by assumption-commitment (ac) reasoning.
+The resulting proof calculus preserves the essence of dynamic logic axiomatizations, while revealing---and being driven by---a new modal logic view onto ac-reasoning.